 Campsite Locations in WCPP:

 Oddly enough, there is a somewhat useful 1:319,410 map of the park put out by Ontario Parks (click here) which indicates a couple of hundred campsites!
-Here is the Bloodvein slice that takes you from Larus Lake to Artery Lake.
+An older and complete version from 2012 can be accessed here.
+Below is the Bloodvein slice that takes you from Larus Lake to Artery Lake.

 The Paddle Planner website has an interactive planning map for all of WCPP, perhaps making use of the Ontario Parks campsites map for some of their info.
 See here to access their interactive online WCPP map, an excellent contribution to the paddling community.